West Virginia State House

 Prior to the 1970 Census, districts always respected county lines, with districts always consisting of either a single entire county, or several entire counties.
 Beginning with that year, the state began to use smaller geographic areas.

-In response to the 2010 Census, the Legislature was required to redistrict, with the Democratic Party in control.
+In response to the 2010 Census, the legislature was required to redistrict, with the Democratic Party in control.
 The Republican Party, and groups from the growing eastern panhandle and Putnam County were among those calling for 100 single member districts.
 Eventually redistricting was adopted, which divided the state into 67 districts, of which 47 were one-member districts, 11 two-member districts, 6 three-member districts, 2 four-member districts, and 1 five-member district.
 The five-member district, covering most of Monongalia County, remained among the ten largest multi-member lower house districts in the country.

-In response to the 2020 Census, the Legislature was again required to redistrict, this time with the Republican Party in control.
-The Legislature abandoned the practice of multi-member districts and divided the state into 100 single member districts.
+In response to the 2020 Census, the legislature was again required to redistrict, this time with the Republican Party in control.
+The legislature abandoned the practice of multi-member districts and divided the state into 100 single member districts.
 Each district contains about 1/100th of the state's population, or about 17,500 persons.
-These changes took effect with the 2022 election.[5]
+These changes took effect with the 2022 election.[3]

 Speaker